-There is a razzmatazz of information available everywhere and it might get tough to find out which one is credible and which isn’t.
 You’ll have to wade through a lot of information before arriving at the right one.
-The right information is more pivotal in an industry like healthcare where using wrong information can result in being sued for millions or killing your patients.
+The correct information is more pivotal in an industry like healthcare, where using wrong info can result in being sued for millions or killing your patients.
 None of these situations is ideal anywhere.

-As a business, you would also need to know what your patients think of your treatment, the facilities provided, and so on.
-This is why you need to conduct a patient satisfaction survey which will help you improve your processes.
-The patient satisfaction survey results can help in bringing better care for your patients and greater ROI for your business.
+The patient satisfaction survey results can help bring better patient care and more significant ROI for your business.
 It can drastically change the way you do business.
 No matter how big an organization you are, keeping your customers satisfied is pivotal to the existence of it.

-Why should you conduct patient satisfaction surveys?
+Why should you have a patient satisfaction survey?

-Before we harp on why we should conduct patient satisfaction surveys, let’s understand what patient satisfaction is.
-It is a performance measure of health care quality.
-While it is a subjective aspect and depends on the patient’s perception, it is difficult to measure or define.
-This is why conducting patient satisfaction surveys are considered as a means to convert subjective opinions into quantifiable data.
+While subjective and depends on the patient’s perception, it is difficult to measure or define.
+This is why conducting patient satisfaction surveys is a means to convert subjective opinions into quantifiable data.

-Increases revenue
+Increases Revenue

-Increases loyalty
+Increases Loyalty

-There have been numerous studies that say how costly it is to get a new customer while it is much easier to make your existing customer use your services.
+Numerous studies say how costly it is to get a new customer while making your existing customer use your services is much easier.
 Build a relationship with the patient based on the way you treat them.
-When you work on the feedback given by the customer, you would be inadvertently retaining customers making them more loyal to you.

 How to design a patient satisfaction survey